ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 Administrators are listed in a table with one row per user displaying the user's **name**, **email** address (or **username** if integrated with EU Login) and **status**.

 .. note::
-  **User status:** A user's status is meaningful when the test bed is integrated with EU Login.
+  **User status:** A user's status is meaningful when the Test Bed is integrated with EU Login.
 A value of **Inactive** indicates a user that has not yet :ref:`confirmed a role assignment<login__roles__confirm>` whereas a value of **Not migrated** indicates a legacy account that has not been :ref:`migrated to EU Login<login__roles__migrate>`.
 In all other cases the user will be displayed as **Active**.

-To create a new test bed administrator click on the **Create system administrator** button.
+To create a new Test Bed administrator click on the **Create system administrator** button.
 Clicking on an existing row from the table allows you to edit the relevant user's information.

-The displayed screens and required information, both when you edit or create a new administrator, depend on whether or not the test bed is integrated with EU Login.
+The displayed screens and required information, both when you edit or create a new administrator, depend on whether or not the Test Bed is integrated with EU Login.

 Case: EU Login